Born in deepest Cornwall, now living in wild Wales, Bev has been practising her personal brand of eclectic witchcraft for years and years.

 What Is Handfasting?

-Originally the term ‘handfasting’ referred to the hand-shaking to seal a contract.
-Most formal weddings were, in fact, arranged marriages and the future husband was required to make a down payment or a ‘wed’ for his bride.
+Originally, the term ‘handfasting’ referred to the ritual of hand-shaking to seal a contract.
+Most formal weddings were, in fact, arranged marriages, and the future husband was required to make a down payment or a ‘wed’ for his bride.
 The deal was then agreed and hands-shaken between the erstwhile groom and his future father-in-law.

 The handfasting part of the proceeds now refers to the act of gently wrapping a ribbon around the couple’s right hands to signify their bond.
-Often this forms the pinnacle of the ceremony after exchanging rings.
+Often this forms the pinnacle of the ceremony and occurs after the exchanging of rings.

 Generally speaking, a handfasting is a less fussy version of a wedding.
 It’s relaxed, fun and the couple can structure it any way they wish.
 It can take place anywhere, and anyone or no one can officiate.